-Granola is one of my very favourite breakfast foods to make from scratch – it’s so customizable and so much more affordable than buying a bag at the store!
+Granola is definitely a great breakfast food to make from scratch – it’s so customizable and so much more affordable than buying a bag at the store!
 I love slipping in extra cinnamon or my favourite nuts – and it makes such a satisfying breakfast with a splash of almond milk or sprinkled over yogurt.

 Buckwheat is also loaded with magnesium, fibre, and contains a rich supply of flavanoids, which helps protect against heart disease.
 Once buckwheat groats are toasted, they are satisfyingly crunchy with a nutty, earthy taste.